MicrosoftDocs/azure-docs/articles/ai-studio/how-to/deploy-models-phi-3-vision.md

 In this section, you use the [Azure AI model inference API](https://aka.ms/azureai/modelinference) with a chat completions model for chat.

 > [!TIP]
-> The [Azure AI model inference API](https://aka.ms/azureai/modelinference) allows you to talk with most models deployed in Azure AI studio with the same code and structure, including Phi-3 chat models with vision.
+> The [Azure AI model inference API](https://aka.ms/azureai/modelinference) allows you to talk with most models deployed in Azure AI Studio with the same code and structure, including Phi-3 chat models with vision.

 ### Create a client to consume the model